GovTechSG/purple-a11y/INTEGRATION.md

     npm install
     cd ../../..

-Create <code>cypress.config.js</code> with the following contents, and change your Name and E-mail address below:
+Create <code>cypress.config.js</code> with the following contents, and change your Name, E-mail address, and boolean value for whether rule items requiring manual review in the report should be displayed below:

     import { defineConfig } from "cypress";
     import purpleHatsInit from "@govtechsg/purple-hats";